At-home COVID-19 tests

 - FHUA are considered individual family units and are therefore considered an isolated space.

 - University Housing is disinfecting common areas such as laundry rooms and playground structures with EPA-certified disinfectants.

-- Please be sure to disinfect your own units, stay home if you are ill, wash your hands with soap for 20 seconds, and maintain physical distancing.
+- Please be sure to disinfect your own units, stay home if you are ill, and wash your hands with soap for 20 seconds.